trailofbits/manticore/README.md

 ## Installation

 Make sure that Z3 is installed and available on your `PATH`.
 On Ubuntu, this is as simple as `sudo apt-get install z3`.
-Then download the Manticore source, and `cd` to the project root.

 Option 1: Perform a user install (requires `~/.local/bin` in your `PATH`).